DCAN-Labs/biceps_cmdln/docs/source/index.rst

 underlying matrices.
 The three types are:

 * MaxIndividual - where all good frames that an individual has will be used to construct connectivity matrix.
 * MinGroup - where only the minimum requirement for number of frames will be used.
-For example if 5 min is required .. and the TR is 2 seconds, only 150 frames (30*5) will be used for each run.
+For example if 5 min is required.. and the TR is 2 seconds, only 150 frames (30*5) will be used for each run.
-* MaxGroup - where the maximum number of frames are used that allows for a consistent number of frames across runs. ..
+* MaxGroup - where the maximum number of frames are used that allows for a consistent number of frames across runs...
-For example if the worst run in the group has 160 frames, then 160 frames will be used as a threshold for all other .. runs in the study.
+For example if the worst run in the group has 160 frames, then 160 frames will be used as a threshold for all other.. runs in the study.

 From the above description it is seen that the MaxGroup type connectivity matrices will